Evan Handler: Writing

 Handler is also an author.
 His first book, Time On Fire: My Comedy of Terrors, tells the story of his unlikely recovery from acute myeloid leukemia in his mid-20s.
 His second, It's Only Temporary...The Good News and the Bad News of Being Alive, tells the story of his long journey toward gratitude in the years after his illness.
 The book was released in May 2008.
 Handler has written for several nationally distributed magazines, including ELLE, O, the Oprah Magazine, and Mirabella.
 Handler contributes regularly to The Huffington Post.

 Personal life

 Evan married Elisa Atti, an Italian-born chemist, in 2003, and they have a daughter, Sofia Clementina Handler (born January 17, 2007).

 Handler has a brother Lowell and a sister Lillian.
-Lowell Handler, a writer and photographer, is the author of the book Twitch & Shout: A Touretter's Tale and the star, narrator, and associate producer of the Emmy-nominated PBS television documentary Twitch & Shout, in which Evan appeared.
+Lowell, a writer and photographer, is the author of the book Twitch & Shout: A Touretter's Tale and the star, narrator, and associate producer of the Emmy-nominated PBS television documentary Twitch & Shout, in which Evan appeared.

 Activism

 In 2014 Handler starred in a public service announcement supporting DC Statehood.
-He attended the Creative Coalition's "DC Statehood Dinner" in December 2015 and participates in DC Shadow Senator Paul Strauss’ “51 Stars" campaign which aims to enlist 51 celebrities to endorse making Washington, DC the 51st state.
+He attended the Creative Coalition's DC Statehood Dinner in December 2015 and participates in DC Shadow Senator Paul Strauss's "51 Stars" campaign which aims to enlist 51 celebrities to endorse making Washington, DC the 51st state.